 Starting from before birth and during the first year of a baby’s life, these overproduced brain cells rapidly develop trillions of connections (synapses) among themselves.
 This network of synaptic connections will ultimately determine how a child thinks and acts.

 Early Brain Development

 Not all of the neurons and synapses will remain as a child grows.
-Life experience will activate certain neurons, create new connections among them and strengthen existing connections 3myelination.
-Unused connections will eventually be eliminated 4synaptic pruning.
+Life experience will activate certain neurons, create new connections among them and strengthen existing connections (myelination).
+Unused connections will eventually be eliminated (synaptic pruning).

 Building massive connections, creating and strengthening them through life experiences and pruning unused ones is a remarkable characteristic of human brains.
-This process 5experience based plasticity allows babies to adapt flexibly to any environment they’re born into without the constraint of too many hardwired connections.
+This process (experience based plasticity) allows babies to adapt flexibly to any environment they’re born into without the constraint of too many hardwired connections.

 Brain Sculpting – Use It Or Lose It

 The benefits of creating a brain this way are enormous, but so are the costs and the risks.

 First, children require a lot of care, i.e. life experiences, before they can be independent.
 Second, what parents do or don’t do during the formative years can have profound impact on the child’s life.

 For example, if a parent consistently shows a toddler love and care, then the “love-and-care connections” will develop or strengthen over time.
 But if the parent constantly punishes or is harsh to the child, then the “punitive-and-harsh connections” will be stronger instead.
 And because the love-and-care experience is missing, those corresponding brain cells will wither and eventually be removed from the brain network.
 As a result, the child grows up lacking the love-and-care understanding that is essential to create healthy, meaningful relationships in his future life.